tamershahin/grails-redis-flexible-cache/README.md

 ==================================

 This plugin is an alternative to [redis-cache-plugin].
 It gives the possibility to set the expire time in seconds for every cached key, and provides a service, annotations and injected methods to perform entry caching and eviction.
-The [redis-plugin] plugin also provides the possibility to set a TTL for a cached entry (using the provided `@Memoize` annotation), but the it lacks the option to serialize any kind of Serializable objects (only object ids are cached and then hydrated from main DB).
+The [redis-plugin] plugin also provides the possibility to set a TTL for a cached entry (using the provided `@Memoize` annotation), but it lacks the option to serialize any kind of Serializable objects (only object ids are cached and then hydrated from main DB).
 This means that potentially a <b>lot</b> of data will go to redis, so pay attention to memory and bandwith consumption!

 This plugin is not an extension of [cache-plugin] plugin, it is far more simple and lighter at the same time.